 What Can You Do to Stop Postpartum Alcohol Use?

 If you are a new mom trying to deal with stress there are things you can do.
-A simple increase of vitamins and 20 minutes of daily exercise can help you regain your inner balance.
-Vitamin B complex and magnesium are known to help improve your sense of calm and diminish your feelings of depression.
+A simple increase of vitamins and 20 minutes of daily exercise can help you regain your inner balance, I recommend getting a squeem waist cincher for when you workout that way it will help you maintain the correct posture.
+A Vitamin B complex and magnesium are known to help improve your sense of calm and diminish your feelings of depression.
 It’s a good practice for new moms to continue taking their prenatal vitamins after childbirth, especially if they are breastfeeding.
 Omega 3 fatty acids are also good for improving your mood, too.
 Postpartum alcohol use can deplete your body of these vital nutrients.

 In some cases a doctor may prescribe antidepressant medications.
 See your doctor immediately if you feel your depression is no longer manageable and you are afraid you might hurt your baby or yourself.